 - 1. Retest your water sample.
 When you get a higher than expected reading on your handheld TDS meter, it is a good idea to use the water you are testing to wash out both the measuring lid and the measuring prongs of the meter itself.
 Do not get the body of the meter wet, it is not waterproof.
 Minerals can stay in the cup from other measurements and can make the sample appear to have a higher TDS than it actually does.
 Taking multiple samples ensures maximum accuracy. - 2.
-High TDS coming out of the system usually indicates that the DI filter is spent.
-Testing before and after the DI filter will verify that there is not another issue.
-If the TDS levels before and after the DI filter are the same, the filter is completely depleted.
-Replace the DI filter (P/N WF2CDI-6) once depleted.
-If water coming from the RO filter has high TDS levels, check the RO performance as well. - 3.
 Elevated TDS levels coming from the RO membrane can indicate that both the RO and DI need to be replaced.
 First, remove the DI filter from the end of the RO filter.
 Use your handheld TDS meter to measure the TDS water coming out of the RO and compare that to the TDS levels of the source water.
 Your RO should have a rejection rate of over 80%.
-If the rejection rates are below normal, follow the step below to ensure that the RO filter needs to be replaced.

-- 4. If your RO rejection is lower than expected, you can try running a 10 minute flush.
+If the rejection rates are below normal, follow the step below to ensure that the RO filter needs to be replaced. - 3.
+High TDS coming out of the system usually indicates that the DI filter is spent.
+Testing before and after the DI filter will verify that there is not another issue.
+Remove the DI filter and test water coming out of the RO (not the bypass water) to get the before reading.
+Then, return the DI filter and test water coming out of the DI filter for the after reading.
+If the TDS levels before and after the DI filter are the same, the filter is completely depleted.
+Replace the DI filter (WF2CDI-6) once depleted.
+If water coming from the RO filter has high TDS levels, check the RO performance as well. - 4.
+If your RO rejection is lower than expected, you can try running a 10 minute flush.
 Increasing flow through the filter housing will help the flushing process.
 Fully open the bypass hose and then shut off your system's pure water outlet at the DI filter.
 Run it like this for 10 minutes and then open your pure water outlet and restrict your bypass to its normal running setting.
+Remove the DI filter and test water coming out of the RO (not the bypass water) to get the before reading.
+Then, return the DI filter and test water coming out of the DI filter for the after reading.
 Check your RO TDS to see if it is dropping to more acceptable levels.
-Repeat the forward flush 2-3 times if necessary to drop the RO TDS. - 5.
-If you RO TDS does not drop, your RO is probably faulty.
-You can continue to use the faulty RO, however you will use up your DI resin faster than normal.
-Replace the faulty RO filter (P/N WF2CRO-40) as soon as possible.
+Repeat the forward flush 2-3 times if necessary to drop the RO TDS.

+5. If your RO TDS does not drop, your RO probably needs to be replaced.
+You can continue to use the spent RO, however you will use up your DI resin faster than normal.
+Replace the spent RO filter (WF2CRO-40) as soon as possible.

-Water Coming Out Of Discharge Hose
+Water Coming Out Of Bypass Hose

 - 1. Strong bypass flow is normal during system operation.
-This water is the discharge water and it contains a very high TDS.
+This water is the bypass water and it contains a very high TDS.
 This water is non-potable but is also not harmful to plants.
-DO NOT DRINK DISCHARGE WATER. - 3.
+Do not drink bypass water. - 2.
 Milky white bypass flow is a common occurrence when starting up the system or using a new RO membrane.
 It is trapped air being pushed out of the filter housing and will stop once the air is gone.